jaimebarrancos/backpack/README.md

 ## Exploring further / takeaways:

 - maybe we need some sort of deal standard in which 2 people agree on something, because more than one module uses it and more will

+- instead of trading directly, it is possible to allow someone to put an asset for sale to anyone

 - Undercollateralized borrowing is possible with the backpack if:
   -  Each real world person can have one and one only person canister